piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Our grading system for PIE is PIE.
 But in this case, PIE stands for People, Idea, and Excitement.
 Let's go into detail on each of those things.

+### People

+People — or in this context "Founders" — is by far the most heavily weighted aspect of this decision.
+Because good Founders — who are collaborative Cofounders and respect one another — can work their way out of any problem.
+Even if "working their way out of a problem" means killing the company they set out to build.

+# tl;dr The only thing that matters is picking good Founders

+That's why we spend so much of the application process dealing with people issues rather than business issues.
+This is more of a psychology evaluation than a business plan competition.

+It's a lifeboat quandary.
+A stuck overnight in an airport test.
+A who's got who's back.
+And who can be reliable and effective.

+So we recommend doing whatever you have to do to get the Founders to reveal those sorts of traits.
+To figure out how they interact.
+To figure out where the flaws and cracks and stress points are.
+To discover what is going to motivate them.
+Or send them spiraling.

+And to use all of that information to pick the best people for your program.
+Not Cofounders.
+Not business people.
+Not rockstars or ninjas or wizards.
+Just people.
+Pick good people.

 					87. Idea
 					88. Ecosystem